Salary or draw: Paying yourself as a business owner

 How Huumans helps

 In this article, we’re talking about paying yourself.
 And, yes, payroll is one of the tools we offer.
-But, whether you’re a solopreneur who counts your business and personal income together or you’re leading an incorporated business, Huumans offers you more than a collection of tools: We bring you an entire operating system.
+But, whether you’re a solopreneur who counts your business and personal income together or you’re leading an incorporated business, Huumans offers you more than a collection of tools.
+Instead, we're a destination for trusted support.

 Resources